Larger Quantities, Lower Prices

 The Flame Leaf Sumac Tree is a small deciduous tree prized for its unique fall foliage.
 Its alternate leaves turn from bright green to deep purple/red and autumn which makes it ideal to use for textural contrast amongst taller shade tree varieties.
 The Flame Leaf Sumac Tree does not require a significant amount of water and prefers dry soil.
 It is heat tolerant and is especially attractive to grouse and pheasants who survive off its fruit in the winter.
 It grows well in clay, sand, and loam.

-Sumac plants, not to be confused with their cousin poison sumac, are a wonderful choice for beautiful fall foliage while also preventing soil erosion.
+Sumac plants, not to be confused with their cousin poison sumac, are an excellent choice for beautiful fall foliage while also preventing soil erosion.
 If you have an ample amount of space and are looking to fill it with bright, bold colors, sumac plants make the perfect candidate.
 Also, these plants provide an excellent source of pollen and nectar for bees and other insects.